Nuclear power in the United States: Power reactor research

+Another type of reactor called the Molten-Salt Reactor Experiment was developed at Oak Ridge National Laboratory by Alvin Weinberg in the 1960s.
+The reactor logged more than 13,000 hours at full power during its brief run from 1965 to 1969, and was able to be shut down and restarted.
+It achieved all of its objectives, demonstrating the first fission of Uranium-233 for power generation and the feasibility of liquid reactor fuel, as well as greater safety and more efficient fission processes producing less long-lived actinide waste.
+The molten salt program ended in 1973, with the Atomic Energy Commission deciding to focus on other designs per direction from President Richard Nixon.
+Both government and industry experts are now reevaluating molten salt technology as an answer to the global energy challenge because it offers modular construction opportunities, produces less long-lived waste, and does not pose the core meltdown or hydrogen explosion risks inherent to water-cooled designs.

 Start of commercial nuclear power

 From the successful naval reactor program, plans were quickly developed for the use of reactors to generate steam to drive turbines turning generators.
 In April 1957, the SM-1 Nuclear Reactor in Fort Belvoir, Virginia was the first atomic power generator to go online and produce electrical energy to the U.S. power grid.
 On May 26, 1958, the first commercial nuclear power plant in the United States, Shippingport Atomic Power Station, was opened by President Dwight D. Eisenhower as part of his Atoms for Peace program.
 As nuclear power continued to grow throughout the 1960s, the Atomic Energy Commission (AEC) anticipated that more than 1,000 reactors would be operating in the United States by 2000.
 As the industry continued to expand, the AEC's development and regulatory functions were separated in 1974; the Department of Energy absorbed research and development, while the regulatory branch was spun off and turned into an independent commission known as the U.S. Nuclear Regulatory Commission (USNRC or simply NRC).